 10 March 2021.
-The Spanish Association for Standardisation-UNE, has published the Report Standardization in Cybersecurity for Connected and Automated Mobility of vehicles and their environment, developed with the collaboration of the participating organizations of Specific Group CTN320/GT CAV "Cybersecurity in the Vehicle Environment" of the CTN 320 at UNE.
+The Spanish Association for Standardization (UNE), has published the Standardisation Report on Cybersecurity for Connected and Automated Mobility of vehicles and their environment, prepared with the collaboration of the participating organisations of the Specific Group CTN320/GT CAV "Cybersecurity in the Vehicle Environment" of UNE's CTN 320.

 This report aims to anticipate the expected development in cooperative smart transport systems and advances in vehicle connectivity with the environment.
 In addition, it was created to prepare the environment for technical standards that, on the one hand, offer the necessary interoperability of all the elements of these large transport systems; and, on the other hand, to standardize the security and privacy requirements necessary to provide sufficient guarantees for these particularly critical systems.

 It analyzes the advances that are currently being developed in the field of standards and regulations, both at the governmental level and at the level of the different industry stakeholders.
 The technical standardization bodies, and the most relevant initiatives and standards are identified, related to Cybersecurity and Privacy, in the general field of the Connected and Automated Mobility (CAM) sector and in the particular case of Connected and Autonomous Vehicles (CAVs), Intelligent Transportation Systems (ITS) and the communication and connectivity technologies involved.

 The report highlights the need for new technical standards in the field of the Connected and Automated Mobility sector to address the inherent cybersecurity and privacy risks associated with technological advances in this field.